Officials: Time-Keepers and On-Ice Officials

 > Shin Guards, elbow pads, neck guard etc.

-As a first year official, based on availability, you can expect between 20 and 30 games for the season (paid approximately $20/game).
-After your first year, costs each year drops to approximately $200/season which is paid off once you work only 10 games.
+As a first year official, based on availability, you can expect between 20 and 30 games for the season.
 More information on officiating on-ice can be found from Hockey Canada at:

 http://www.hockeycanada.ca/en-ca/Hockey-Programs/Officiating/Essentials/How-to-Get-Started.aspx